iblazhko/containers-demo/README.md

 dotnet add .\WebApi.Test.Unit\WebApi.Test.Unit.csproj reference .\Infrastructure.Logging\Infrastructure.Logging.csproj
 ```

-As a result, the soluition structure will look like this:
+As a result, the solution structure will look like this:

     build\
     src\